totekuh/rtsp-crawler-engine/README.md

 # rtsp-crawler-engine

-# IMPORTANT!
-RTSP probing is running through a tor proxy, you should probably do the same.
+<h2>IMPORTANT!
+RTSP probing is running through a tor proxy, you should probably do the same.</h2>
-# IMPORTANT!
+<h2>IMPORTANT!
 If you are using a masscan to locate the streams, please note that masscan is using it's own TCP/IP stack, so it will ignore your proxy.
-To avoid this and keep your anonymity safe, you can try to init your scans via VPN connection with packets masquerading.
+To avoid this and keep your anonymity safe, you can try to init your scans via VPN connection with packets masquerading.</h2>

 # There are different ways to obtain the cameras:
 # 1. blindly scan the internet and locate open streams: